roshanaryal1/rentmate/README.md

 5. Open a Pull Request

 ### Development Guidelines
-- Follow React best practices
+- Follow React best practices and hooks patterns
 - Use Material-UI components for consistency
 - Write meaningful commit messages
 - Add tests for new features
 - Update documentation as needed
+- Follow ESLint configuration

 ## 📝 License